 As much as all of Spain is associated with paella, this delicious rice dish was actually born in Valencia.
 Valencianos are so passionate about their paella that they have a festival dedicated to it every September.
 Another Valencian benefit is the low cost of living, which extends to the delicious food.
 Mercado Central and tapas, I’m coming for you!

 It’s near the beach

 Do I really need an explanation?
-The beach is ten minutes away by bus and I’m planning on getting so tan that people will actually start believing I’m African.
+The beach is a ten minute bus ride away, and I’m planning on getting so tan that people will actually start believing I’m African.
 Also WIN for having public transportation and not paying for beach parking like in Los Angeles!

 There aren’t as many expats

-I have nothing against expats and am probably going to seek them out when I get to Valencia because we all need friends, right?
+I have nothing against expats and am probably going to seek them out when I get to Valencia, because we all need friends, right?
 But it’ll be nice to feel a little forced to speak Spanish when I’m out and about.
 Fewer expats generally means more of a local feel.
-If there’s one thing I dislike about Barcelona, it’s its distinct lack of Spanish-ness.
+If there’s one thing I dislike about Barcelona, it’s the distinct lack of Spanish-ness.
 I’ve been told that this isn’t the case in Valencia.